 Evolution of the Abrams Tank over 30 Years

 The first Abrams tank – called the M1 – entered service in 1980.
 It is named after General Creighton Abrams, who served as Commander of U.S. military forces in Vietnam from 1968 to 1972.
 Two other generations of the Abrams tank have been brought into military service over the past 30 years – the M1A1 and the M1A2.

 The Abrams tank was used by the U.S. Army in Europe during the late 1980s.
 The tank was first deployed in combat during the 1991 Gulf War.
 Nearly 2,000 M1A1 versions of the tank were stationed in Saudi Arabia as part of Operation Desert Storm.
 The Abrams proved superior in combat to the Soviet-built tanks used by the Iraqi military in that war.

-Despite its achievements, the Abrams was criticized for its size and weight.
-At almost 70 tons, the tank proved difficult to transport by air into foreign combat zones.
-It was incapable of crossing most bridges.
+Despite all of its achievements, the Abrams has been criticized for its size and weight.
+With the M1A2 at almost 70 tons, the tank has not been easy to mobilize quickly.
+It has also been difficult to transport by air into foreign combat zones and is nearly incapable of crossing most bridges.
 The Army sought to rectify these problems with the new M1A3 version of the Abrams, which is lighter and more maneuverable than previous generations.

 New Features of the M1A3 Abrams Tank